 What Appliances to Buy in Amsterdam

-After years of experimenting what works with converters and what doesn’t, here’s what appliances you should buy in the Netherlands and leave behind the US.
+After living in Amsterdam for multiple years and having experimented with what works with converters and what doesn’t, here’s what appliances you should buy in the Netherlands and leave behind the US.

 Using converters and adapters for these appliances are not worth it!